1 of 2 Colorado officers convicted in Elijah McClain's death after neck hold, ketamine injection

 The killings of McClain, Floyd and others triggered a wave of legislation that put limits on the use of neck holds in more than two dozen states.
 Colorado now tells paramedics not to give ketamine to people suspected of having a controversial condition known as excited delirium, which has symptoms including increased strength that has been associated with racial bias against Black men.

+Aurora Police Chief Art Acevedo said the department respected the jury's verdict, adding “we must be committed to the rule of law.”

 Roedema and Rosenblatt did not testify in their defense at trial.
-Their attorneys blamed McClain’s death on the paramedics for injecting him with ketamine, which doctors said is what ultimately killed him.
+Their attorneys blamed McClain’s death on the ketamine, which doctors said is what ultimately killed him.

 However, prosecutors argued that the officers’ restraint of McClain contributed.
 Senior Assistant Attorney General Jason Slothouber told jurors that Roedema and Rosenblatt also encouraged the paramedics to give McClain ketamine by describing him as having symptoms of excited delirium that they had learned about in training.
 But he said the officers did not tell them anything about McClain’s complaints that he could not breathe, something prosecutors said happened six times.